Malpractice Insurance for Optometrists

 ⬆ Back to contents

-The Cost of Malpractice Insurance for Optometrists:
+The Cost of Malpractice Insurance for Optometrists

-Professional Liability (Malpractice) Insurance — typical annual ranges
+Professional Liability (Malpractice) — Typical Annual Ranges

-• Lower-risk or early-career optometrists: $500 – $2,000 per year
+• Lower-risk or established optometrists: $500 – $2,000 per year.

-• Broader therapeutic scope or high-risk states: $2,000 – $4,000 per year
+• Broader therapeutic scope or high-risk states: $2,000 – $4,000 per year.

 Key Pricing Factors

-• Scope of practice (therapeutic optometry vs. refractive-only)
+• Scope of practice — therapeutic optometry vs. refractive-only.

-• Claims or board complaints in the past
+• Claims or board complaints in the past.

-• State litigation environment
+• State litigation environment and any co-management of surgical patients.

 ⬆ Back to contents